hphelion/documentation/compute.md

 HP Cloud currently offers two versions of our cloud&mdash;v12.12 and the latest v13.5.
 See the [Version Overview](/version-overview) page for a description of what's new in v13.5.

-**Note**: For security purposes, when you create a server, it is automatically assigned a floating, non-removable IP address.
+**Note**: For security purposes, when you create a server in HP Cloud v12.12, it is automatically assigned a floating, non-removable IP address.
+With the latest v13.5, you have the full functionality of the OpenStack Neutron project complemented with Software Defined Networking (SDN) technology from HP Networking.

 ## API
 Do you need low level, raw REST API access to HP Cloud compute?
 Take a look at the Compute API page for the version of HP Cloud you are using: